chrisdjscott/RemoteJobManager/docs/getting_started_nesi.rst

   running and restart it if it has stopped
 * create a "Globus Guest Collection" in your NeSI nobackup directory, which will be used to transfer files to and from NeSI

+**Note:** you only need to run this script once.
+You can reuse the config created in this step on multiple machines.

 When you run the setup script you will need to input values and authenticate multiple times, which can't be avoided at this time unfortunately.
 In some cases